wion/tWriter.tmbundle/README.md

 ![iA Writer-like Textile links](https://wion.com/assets/images/temp/tWriter-links-dark.png) **Figure 2.
 Links.**

-Figure 3 is to demonstrate displayed (block) and embedded (inline) quotations and code.
+Figure 3 demonstrates displayed (block) and embedded (inline) quotations and code.
 Both of the displayed tags are missing in the standard Textile bundle, but you get them in tWriter.
-Note the smaller size on displayed quotations, which is using the style recommendation from the *Oxford Style Manual* for displayed quotations in published material. *Nota*, the `bc..` (issue #13) and `bq..` (issue #14) tags are not yet supported visually.
+Note the smaller size on displayed quotations, which is using the style recommendation from the *Oxford Style Manual* for displayed quotations in published material.
+The [multi-block code](https://github.com/wion/tWriter.tmbundle/issues/12) (`bc..`) and [multi-para quotation](https://github.com/wion/tWriter.tmbundle/issues/13) (`bq..`) tags are supported visually, too.

 ![tWriter quotes and code](https://wion.com/assets/images/temp/tWriter-quotes-code.png) **Figure 3.
 Quotations and code.**